gradle/gradle/design-docs/handling-encodings.md

 When creating WAR, EAR, and JAR files which all extend from the `Zip` task, we should set default value of `metadataCharset`to `UTF-8` as that is the expectation of the JVM.

-We should accomplish this by overriding the setter for the property on the `Jar` task implementation to throw an `UnsupportedOperationException`.
-`War` and `Ear` inherit from `Jar`, and will thus automatically benefit from this behavior.

 This is a potential breaking change.
 To get the old behaviour the `metadataCharset` property could be set as follows: